Local Cycle Routes

 There are a few areas in which to take a break, gulp down a drink and admire the views before embarking on the next hill after which there is a very welcome downhill roll to Welsh Newton and the A466.

-Turn left onto the A466 towards Monmouth then turn almost immediate right to Welsh Newton at the memorial outside the church.
+Turn left onto the A466 heading away from Monmouth then turn almost immediate right to Welsh Newton at the memorial outside the church.
 Follow the lane uphill then enjoy the last 2 miles of flat riding and freewheeling before turning right at the sign to Llangrove, passing The Royal Arms on the right returning to Llangrove Academy school to complete the ride.

 Route compiled, checked and photographed in April and June 2016